 Take time to put together a CV that showcases your experience and achievements and ensure you are able to talk through these with confidence in an interview.

 We have talked to our clients, in-house legal hiring managers of multinational organisations, to gain their feedback on what they believe are the most important things when reading a CV:

 Section 1 – Personal details

 The key here is not to take up too much room.
-All you need is name, along with your email address, mobile phone number and LinkedIn URL.
+All you need is name, along with your email address, current location, mobile phone number and ideally your LinkedIn URL.
 Ensure your LinkedIn profile is up to date as this is essentially where you promote ‘Brand You’.

 Section 2 – Education and Qualifications